 By Sherry Lutz Herrington If you have a small business, then your accounting is small, right?
 And if you have a large business, then your accounting is large, right?
 Although that would be an easy assumption to make and most people do, it’s not necessarily true.
 Every business has different accounting needs.
 It’s a custom…Read More

 By Sherry Lutz Herrington Finally, we’re heading into the end of the shutdown.
 It’s been a full year since all this chaos started and, hopefully, you have all survived and are ready to move beyond the restrictions and get your businesses thriving again.
 As we move our clocks ahead and wrap up our 2020 tax…Read More

 By Sherry Lutz Herrington Setting yourself up for success starts with outlining where you’ve been and where you want to go.
-Although there are numerous models that can be used for strategic business planning, I’m going to suggest you pare it down to the simplest version possible.
-Simplifying the process has two objectives: To make…Read More
+There are numerous models that can be used for strategic business planning.
+I’m going to suggest you pare it down to the simplest version possible.
+Simplifying the process has two objectives: To make it…Read More